 It is noteworthy that the Suez Canal Crisis saw the deployment of a UN peacekeeping force for the first time.
 An armed group known as the United Nations Emergency Force (UNEF) has been sent to the region to oversee the cessation of hostilities and guarantee the withdrawal of the three soldiers.

-7. Casualties That Happened During The Suez Canal crisis
+7. Casualties of The Suez Canal Crisis

-If we talk about the casualties that took place in the Suez Canal crisis, then it is worth noting that there was a huge loss of army men in this war of the Suez crisis.
+If we talk about the casualties that took place in the Suez Canal crisis, then it is worth noting that there was a massive loss of army men in this war of the Suez crisis.
 While the British casualties stood at 16 dead and 96 people were wounded, the French casualties stood at 10 killed and 33 wounded.

 Regarding Israeli losses, there were 172 fatalities and 817 injuries.
 Yet, it was never conclusively determined how many Egyptians were killed.